By Troy Wilde

 And what exactly does an audiologist do?
 “I would perform hearing tests, and I would recommend or prescribe hearing aids, or cochlear implants, for my patients.”

-Taylor, 22, is wrapping up her Bachelor’s Degree in Speech, Language, and Hearing Sciences at the University of Arizona.
+Taylor is a graduate of the University of Arizona, earning a Bachelor’s Degree in Speech, Language, and Hearing Sciences at the University of Arizona.
 She plans to take a year off and then return to school to pursue a Doctoral Degree in Audiology.

 Taylor was born in California, and raised in Yuma, where she graduated from Cibola High School.

-Taylor adds that the scholarship helped reduce the financial burden on her family “It’s been really, really helpful for me and my parents.
+Taylor adds that the scholarship helped reduce the financial burden on her family, “It’s been really, really helpful for me and my parents.
 I have a brother attending college and he doesn’t have any scholarships, so my parents have to pay for his tuition.
-So, this scholarship has helped pay for my college, which in turns helps my parents save money on tuition.”
+So, this scholarship helped pay for my college, which in turns helped my parents save money on tuition.”

 College also provided Taylor with opportunities beyond the books, “From high school to college, was very different for me, I wasn’t very involved in high school at all.
 But when I came to the U of A I got involved with a cultural organization on campus called the ‘Asian Pacific American Student Affairs.’
 I was a club liaison chair, and then I became vice president, and during my senior year I was on the board of directors for that organization.”

 Taylor has some advice for middle and high school students considering college, “Focus on your academics, especially the first two years which are so important, because once you get to your junior year, it gets a lot harder.
 I didn’t realize how important the first two years of being at the U of A was, until I got to my junior year.”